Wanda Urbanska: Professional life

 Urbanska began her career in New York, working for The Paris Review as an associate editor.
-She later moved to Los Angeles where she joined the staff of the Los Angeles Herald Examiner as an assistant editor of its in-house Sunday magazine and later as a business reporter, covering retail, airlines and health care.
+She later moved to Los Angeles where she joined the staff of the Los Angeles Herald Examiner as an assistant editor of its in-house Sunday magazine and later as a business reporter, covering retail, airlines, and health care.
 She moved to Southwest Virginia in 1986 with her husband, Frank Levering, to take over his family’s orchard business and wrote books in collaboration with him about the benefits of simple and rural living.
-Their Simple Living: One Couple's Search for a Better Life was published by Viking in 1992.
+Their book, Simple Living: One Couple's Search for a Better Life was published by Viking in 1992.
 It was followed by Moving to a Small Town: A Guidebook for Moving from Urban to Rural America (1996).
 Urbanska co-authored Christmas on Jane Street: Based on a True Story with Billy Romp (1998).
-She co-authored Nothing's too Small to Make a Difference with Levering, which was published in 2004.
+She co-authored Nothing's Too Small to Make a Difference with Levering, which was published in 2004.

-She hosted Simple Living with Wanda Urbanska for four seasons, which appeared on PBS stations nationally.
+She produced and hosted Simple Living with Wanda Urbanska for four seasons, which appeared on PBS stations nationally.
 The series advocates sustainable living based on the four multiple and overlapping principles of environmental stewardship; thoughtful consumption; community involvement; and financial responsibility.

 Personal life

 Urbanska married Frank Levering in 1983 in Castine, Maine.
-They had one child, Henry, in 1997.
+They had one child, Henry Levering, in 1997.
 Their marriage ended in divorce.
+Henry Levering died in May 2025 from complications of Type 1 diabetes.
+On October 12, 2025, she married the author and businessman David Chaffetz.